wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/step-by-step-installation/wazuh-cluster/wazuh_single_node_cluster.rst

 Wazuh single-node cluster
 =========================

-This document will go through the installation of the Wazuh server components in a single-node cluster.
+This document will go through the installation of the Wazuh server components and Filebeat in a Wazuh single-node cluster.

 .. note:: Root user privileges are required to execute all the commands described below.